oldteb/ComputerNetwork/TCP/source code/README.txt

 This implementation could be seen in DLL.c source code, and also in our performance graph, you can see the specific performance in real
 GBN transmission with different packet loss and packet corruption rate.

-3. Correct implementation of Selective Repeat protocol – Partially Due to the time, we do not have the time to finish this part.
-But we design this .c and .h code file to implement.
+3. Correct implementation of Selective Repeat protocol – No Due to the time, we do not have the time to finish this part.

-4. Correct implementation of queuing, checksum, and the inter-layer interfaces – Yes We have a queue.h and queue.c in our folder.
-So we use queue implementation to help us simulate rdt transmission.
-And we have client/server file for application layer
-,with DLL.c/DLL.h file to implement both link layer  and physical layer.
+4. Correct implementation of queuing, checksum, and the inter-layer interfaces – Yes We use queue implementation to help us simulate rdt transmission.
+And we have client/server file for application layer ,with DLL.c/DLL.h file to implement both link layer and physical layer.

 5. Full implementation of Physical Layer with data corruption and packet drop – Yes We could enable user to input packet loss/packet corruption rate.